Show your support for new laws

 If we had strong national environment laws, the Bramble Cay melomys would still be here.
 The government failed to fund the recovery plan that should have saved it from the effects of climate change.

-And now, following the devastating 2019-2020 bushfire season, even animals like the relatively common sugar glider could be under threat having lost so much habitat.
-So now more than ever we need to stop major threats to forests and habitat like logging and deforestation.
+And following the devastating 2019-2020 bushfire season, even animals like the relatively common sugar glider could be under threat having lost so much habitat.
+Now more than ever we need to stop major threats to forests and habitat like logging and deforestation.

 Yet our current protections and laws leave many of Australia's animals facing extinction.
 The Government is required to review the EPBC every ten years, which it did in 2019-2020.
 As part of the process, we sought to get as many community submissions as possible made into this review, to tell the Government that we expect strong new nature laws.
 Many of our supporters have added their voices and stories about why nature is important to them by making a public submission to the review.

-They're people like Annie from Brisbane, who used her Movement For Life training to generate 26 submissions from her community.
+They're people like Annie from Brisbane, who used her community group training to generate 26 submissions from her community on the review of the EPBC Act.
 The Wilderness Society also made a submission outlining the essential changes required to the EPBC Act if it is to serve its purpose protecting Australia's wildlife and wilderness.

 Vested interests are destroying nature